 - Allow everything to completely dry.
 Then share and enjoy!

-*Notes: (1) The printable is free for subscribers to download.
-Subscribe here for access.
+*Notes: (1) The printable is free for Making Time for Memories Community Members to download.
+Join the community here for immediate access to my Library of Free Printables.
 (2) Basic glue will work, but you can also use hot glue if you want to reduce the dry time.
 If using hot glue, just be careful not to use too much, or burn through the treat bag.